getsolus/help-center-docs/software/samba/en.md

 In the Samba manual page (`man 8 samba`), it is shown how the compiled-in default config file can be overridden by specifying the `--configfile=<somepath>` flag during invocation of Samba.

-To use the traditional `/etc/samba/smb.conf` configuration file exclusively (thus bypassing the solus configuration), edit the `/etc/sysconfig/samba` file to look like so:
+To use the traditional `/etc/samba/smb.conf` configuration file exclusively (thus bypassing the Solus configuration), edit the `/etc/sysconfig/samba` file to look like so:

 ```
 ## Path:           Network/Samba